Grammar term · The ism · Gender

 In one line

-The masculine — Arabic's default gender, assumed for every noun unless something marks it feminine.
+The masculine is Arabic's default gender — an ism is masculine unless something marks it feminine.

 Classical definition